Intermittent Fasting Side Effects (and How to Handle Them)

 Fatigue and Low Energy

-Why it happens: Your body is transitioning from primarily burning glucose to increasingly using fat for fuel.
-This metabolic switch is not instantaneous.
-During the transition, your cells may have suboptimal access to energy as the enzymatic machinery for fat oxidation upregulates.
+Why it happens: Your body is transitioning from primarily burning glucose to increasingly using fat and ketones for fuel.
+This switch is not instantaneous (Cahill, Annual Review of Nutrition, 2006).
 Think of it as a car switching from gasoline to diesel; there is a brief lag.

 How to fix it: